AlexandreYembo/study-training/Design_Patterns/Structural/01-Adapter/readme.md

  ##### Sometimes it is even possible to create a two-way adapter that can convert the calls in both directions.

  ### Structure

+#### Object Adapter
-  The implementation uses the composition principle: the adapter implements the interface of one object and wraps the other one.
+  This implementation uses the composition principle: the adapter implements the interface of one object and wraps the other one.
+It can be implemented in all popular programming languages.

   You have:
   ```c#